 Congratulations on making it to the end of another week!
-The weekend is a great time to kick back and relax by painting some minis, write up some juicy homebrew for your campaign, or finally resolve that cliffhanger from last week’s session!
+The weekend is a great time to kick back and relax by painting some minis, writing up some juicy homebrew for your campaign, or finally resolving that cliffhanger from last week’s session!
 If you’re still looking for a weekend campaign to call your own, StartPlaying GMs are here and ready to whisk you away to the Feywild, Exandria, and everywhere in between.

 If you’re more interested in what’s going on in the real world, however, we’ve got you covered here.
 Check out what happened in the TTRPG world this past week.

 Backerkit To Open Its Own Crowdfunding Platform

 A new online crowdfunding platform is rising to challenge Kickstarter, and the name behind it should sound familiar.
 Backerkit is the service that many crowdfunding projects use to collect surveys and fulfill orders.
 Now the company announced that it will make its own way as a crowdfunding platform with campaigns already promised from several big names in tabletop.
 There are several TTRPG projects up on the service now, from dice to terrain, with more to come from companies like Monte Cook Games and Cephalofair.
 Backerkit should see a lot of use in the tabletop industry, as many creators have become critical of Kickstarter as of late.

 Wizards Of The Coast Begins Its 2022 D&D Player Activity Survey